Desire-Admin/Package-Manager-Pro/README.md

 ## We will keep updated with new updates

+## Language Support
-## You can send us a Localized Translation for a better and more accurate translation or suggest adding another language.
+> **You can send us a Localized Translation for a better and more accurate translation or suggest adding another language.**